 The clients are a young professional couple who envision a series of active and passive recreational spaces for their family.
 These spaces manifest as a continuous and seamless series of living spaces supporting free communication and interaction within the house.

-The house addresses the street with a porch that frames the living room.
-A gentle ramp that transverses the upward slope provides the entry, and continues into the house, positioning the visitor into the centre of activity.
+Montreal House is a narrow linear form screening the adjacent house to the east, thereby opening the length of the site into a broad side-yard capturing the sun for the active interior spaces of the house.
+The house addresses the street with a porch framing the living room.
+A gentle ramp transverses the upward slope providing entry, continuing into the house, positioning the visitor into the centre of activity.

 The two-storey volume is encased in a carapace of Cor-Ten steel lined with wood.
 This encloses the living spaces that open to grade through the double-height curtainwall, and onto outdoor spaces to the west.
 A stair climbs to a main bedroom which is cantilevered into the treed landscape.
 An adjacent roof terrace overlooks the city skyline to the northeast.
 The garage is accessed from the rear street, which is a function of the garden wall.